bluething/cleancode/04 Comments/README.md

 #### Comments are always evolved to follow the code

 Code changes and evolves.
 What if the comments don't evolve with code?
 The older a comment is, and the farther away it is from the code it describes.
+Once we are sure that the comment is incorrect, don't update it, remove it instead.

 ##### Before we write comments